 Workflow of DrugQuest:

-1. Query is entered by user which is searched in Boolean operations, i.e., all words (AND) and any word (OR).
-Query may be any word related to the drug or disease to be searched such as the symptoms, headache, pain, aspirin, etc.
+1. A query is entered by the user which is searched in Boolean operations, i.e., all words (AND) and any word (OR).
+The query may be any word related to the drug or disease to be searched such as the symptoms, headache, pain, aspirin, etc.